Logolo/ovpnauth/README.md

 to be updated.
 If an existing lock is detected, the application will wait up to 2 seconds for the lock to be freed before giving up.
-The duration can be changed by setting the environment variable `OVPNAUTH_LOCK_TIMEOUT` to a whole number representing the lock timoeout in seconds.
+The duration can be changed by setting the environment variable `OVPNAUTH_LOCK_TIMEOUT` to a whole number representing the lock timeout in seconds.
 Any existing lock files that are older than the timeout will be unlinked under the assumption the previous application instance was interrupted before its changes were committed.